izenynn/cpp-modules/README.md

 ## Info

-42 Cursus: c++ modules for learning the language
+42 Cursus: c++ modules for learning the language.

 - Status: finished
 - Result: 100% on all modules